IMRCLab/pololu-rs/docs/debugging.md

 ![Probe-Connections](./images/probe_connect.jpeg)

-* Then connect the Pololu with the USB-C cabel to your PC, and the debug probe as well and uncomment in `config.toml`
+* Then connect both the Pololu and the Debug Probe with the USB-C cable to your PC, and uncomment in `config.toml`

         runner = "probe-rs run --chip RP2040 --protocol swd"

-* If you would like to directly observed the debug information in the terminal, run:
+* If you would like to directly observe the debug information in the terminal, run:

         cargo run --release